 Debt securities are longer-term debt instruments.
 With debt instruments, the issuer is essentially borrowing money from the investor.
 The investor plays the role of a lender lending money to the issuing entity.
 Longer-term debt securities often yield higher returns than money market instruments.
 Debt instruments also represent a claim on the assets of the issuing entity.

 Debt securities are often called fixed-income securities.
-This is because the terms of the debt instrument are often predetermined.
+This is because the investor or lender often predetermines the terms of the debt instrument.
 For example, a debt instrument will be issued with a certain maturity, a certain principal amount, and a set coupon rate.
 However, while debt securities are often called fixed-income securities, this does not mean they yield a fixed stream of payments – debt securities’ returns can fluctuate and vary.